New to running queries in Honeycomb? Check out the introduction to building queries!

 duration_ms over the selected time period:

 Each of the vertical columns in that graph is a histogram for that time bucket.
-The color is chosen based on the number of events fall into that range of values, blue at the low end, red at the high end.
+The color is chosen based on the number of events fall into that time and value, pale teal at the low end, dark blue at the high end.
 For example, there are few events that took 1.0k ms, but many that took just over 0ms.

 To add a heatmap to a query, click in the Calculate clause and scroll down:

 Heatmaps look best when you have a lot of events to visualize, and where the spread of values is wide enough to see some differentiation, but not complete noise.

 Any column representing a duration or size is a perfect fit, but any column you might run a percentile or average calculation on may benefit from being rendered as a heatmap as well.

 The rollover for heatmaps is different than for the normal line and stacked graphs:

 “This time bucket” shows you what the histogram is for the column under the time bar.
 You can see those outliers represented as small bumps on the right hand side of the histogram, while “Entire time range” shows you the merged histogram for all data within the time range displayed in the graph.
 Note the different X and Y axes for these histograms.

 In the results view, a heatmap shows a histogram as its summary row.
 The histogram is similar to the “entire time range” – it shows the distribution of the values across all the data.

 One of the most powerful features of Honeycomb is the ability to group results based on values in columns.
 Heatmaps work well with this.
 Take the query below, where we’ve grouped by customer.
 By default the heatmap of all customers is shown (approximating what you’d see if you did the query without grouping.)